bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 **Next**, create an index for each of the resulting sorted `.bam` files using `samtools index`.
 As before, you can do this in a new `for` loop in your bash script or in the same `for` loop as the previous two steps.

-At the end of this step, you should have 10 sorted `.bam` files and their corresponding `.bam.bai` indices.
+At the end of this step, you should have 10 sorted `.bam` files and their corresponding `.bam.bai` indices.<br><br>

 ### Exercise 2: Variant calling and annotation

+Now that you've aligned the sequencing reads to the reference, you can call genetic variants across the yeast strains.<br><br>

 #### **Step 2.1**: Call variants

-Now, your alignments are ready for variant calling.
 For variant calling, you'll be using a tool called `freebayes` (manual [here](https://github.com/freebayes/freebayes#usage), or you can just run `freebayes --help`).

 Use `freebayes` to identify genetic variants in all of your yeast strains **concurrently** (i.e. you should only be running `freebayes` once will all samples, not for each sample separately).
 It will output results in Variant Call Format (`.vcf`).

 You should consider using the `-f`, `--genotype-qualities`, and `-p` flags.
 You might like the `-L` flag as well.

 **NOTE**: For TAs, running this step took nearly 15 minutes.
-We expect this step will take a similar amount of time for you, and your computer might make a lot of noise.
+We expect this step will take a similar amount of time for you, and your computer might make a lot of noise.<br><br>

 #### **Step 2.2**: Filter variants based on genotype quality